Nikk8744/lf-sm/forme.md

 - add a web-hook for when a product is added/edited/deleted
 - add a web-hook for when a user has purchased a product
 - add a web-hook for when a user has reviewed a product

+- imporve all the ui
+- make a component for the auth(sign/signup)
+- track order
+- cart notification
+- send emailmail - jsx email
+- order history